 The validity of the common stock offered hereby will be passed upon for us by Heller Ehrman LLP, Menlo Park, California.
-Julian N. Stern, the Secretary of the company, is the owner of 33,750 shares of common stock and is the sole stockholder and employee of a professional corporation that was a partner of a predecessor of Heller Ehrman LLP.
+Julian N. Stern, the Secretary of the company, is the owner of 135,000 shares of common stock and is the sole stockholder and employee of a professional corporation that is a partner of Heller Ehrman LLP.
 Fenwick & West LLP, Mountain View, California is acting as counsel to the underwriters in connection with certain legal matters in connection with this offering.